Frequently Asked Questions

 Every Alexander Academy semester begins with a free info session.
 We give a brief 30-minute presentation on the SAT and ACT and programs that we offer, followed by a Q&A session.

 We always enjoy the opportunity to meet students and parents face-to-face, so we strongly encourage interested students and parents to join us with any questions you might have.
 We look forward to meeting you soon!

 The short answer is the new SAT is a lot like the ACT.
 The English/Grammar sections are essentially the same, the SAT essay is now optional, and students no longer have points subtracted for incorrect answers.Some other changes include a new “no calculator” math section, an emphasis on algebra over geometry, and math topics like trigonometry and imaginary numbers that were previously included on the ACT but not the SAT.
 The Reading and Grammar sections now also include graphs and charts that students must interpret.

 Should I get tutoring specifically for the PSAT?

-Our SAT classes and tutoring will prepare you for the PSAT as well.
+Our joint SAT/ACT class prepares students for the PSAT as well.
 However, many students (especially those with high 10th grade PSAT scores) will be vying for National Merit Scholarships based on their 11th grade PSAT scores.

 For students within “striking distance” of National Merit cutoffs, targeted tutoring sessions are a great way to maximize your chances of achieving a National Merit score.
 We recommend at least 5 sessions.